ResearchObject/ro-crate/docs/_specification/1.2-DRAFT/structure.md

 {% include callout.html type="tip" content="An RO-Crate [packaged with BagIt](appendix/implementation-notes#adding-ro-crate-to-bagit) may be [referencing external files](appendix/implementation-notes#referencing-external-files) which are not present in the _RO-Crate Root_ hierarchy until the BagIt has been _completed_.
 This method can be used for files that are large, require authentication or otherwise inconvenient to transfer with the RO-Crate, but which should nevertheless still be considered part of the _payload_." %}

-## Self-describing and self-contained Local RO-Crate Packages
+## Self-describing and self-contained Attached  RO-Crate Packages

 _RO-Crates Packages_ SHOULD be self-describing and self-contained.

-A minimal _Local RO-Crate Package_ is a directory containing a single _RO-Crate Metadata Document_ stored as an [RO-Crate Metadata File](root-data-entity) `ro-crate-metadata.json`.
+A minimal _Attached  RO-Crate Package_ is a directory containing a single _RO-Crate Metadata Document_ stored as an [RO-Crate Metadata File](root-data-entity) `ro-crate-metadata.json`.

-At the basic level, an Local RO-Crate Package is a collection of files and resources represented as a Schema.org [Dataset], that together form a meaningful unit for the purposes of communication, citation, distribution, preservation, etc.  The _RO-Crate Metadata Document_ describes the RO-Crate, and MUST be stored in the _RO-Crate Root_.
+At the basic level, an Attached  RO-Crate Package is a collection of files and resources represented as a Schema.org [Dataset], that together form a meaningful unit for the purposes of communication, citation, distribution, preservation, etc.  The _RO-Crate Metadata Document_ describes the RO-Crate, and MUST be stored in the _RO-Crate Root_.

 While RO-Crate is well catered for describing a _Dataset_ as files and relevant metadata that are _contained_ by the RO-Crate in the sense of living within the same root directory, RO-Crates can also reference external resources which are stored or accessed separately, via absolute URIs.
 This is particularly recommended where some resources cannot be co-hosted for practical or legal reasons, or if the RO-Crate itself is primarily web-based.